microsoft/industry/healthcare/referenceImplementation/readme.md

 - Landing zone subscriptions for **Healthcare** for regulated healthcare applications and resources.
 - Azure Policies for healthcare landing zones, which include:
-  - Enable particular regulatory compliance
+  - Enable particular regulatory compliance, such as FedRAMP Medium, FedRAMP High, or HIPAA/HITRUST.
+This will enable at-scale compliance reporting for all your healthcare application and resources.
-  - Enable usage of only customer managed key for Azure Data Lake
-  - Enable only approved targets for Azure Synapse outbound connectivity
-  - Ensure Healthcare APIs are enabled for diagnostics

 - Landing zone subscriptions for **Corp** connected applications and resources, including a virtual network that will be connected to the hub via VNet peering.
 - Azure Policies for online and corp-connected landing zones, which include: